antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 ### Variants

-[Variants](https://windicss.org/utilities/variants.html#variants) in UnoCSS is also simple yet powerful.
+[Variants](https://windicss.org/utilities/variants.html#variants) in UnoCSS are also simple yet powerful.
 Here are a few examples:

 ```ts
 variants: [